wisdomfusion/HOWTOs/howto-install-posfix-on-centos6.md

-# HowTo Install Postfix on CentOS 6
+# How to Install Postfix on CentOS 6

 ## 1. Introduction